-Currently, abYdraw has some minor limitations and it is anticipated that these may need to be addressed in future.
-It only supports eight specificities (i.e. letters a-h), but this should be enough for all currently conceivable constructs. abYdraw also limits domain pairings to those normally seen. i.e. $V_H/V_L$ , $C_H1/C_L$ , $C_H2/C_H2$ , $C_H3/C_H3$ , $C_H4/C_H4$ and hinge-hinge.
-In addition interactions may be specified between 'extra' (non-antibody) domains and chemical conjugation moieties.
-This works best when specifying interactions between identical domains e.g. X/X in the case of protein multimers and L/L where pairs of linkers are joined by disulphide bonds.
-This could be improved by allowing better rendering when linking two non-identical domains e.g. X/L pairings which are possible to specify in AbML.
+Currently, abYdraw has some minor limitations that may need to be addressed in future.
+It only supports eight specificities (i.e., letters a-h), but this should be enough for all currently conceivable constructs. abYdraw also limits domain pairings to those normally seen, i.e., V_H/V_L , C_H1/C_L , C_H2/C_H2 , C_H3/C_H3 , C_H4/C_H4 , $V\alpha/V\beta$, $C\alpha/C\beta$, $V\gamma/V\delta$, $C\gamma/C\delta$ and hinge-hinge.
+In addition, interactions may be specified between 'extra' (non-antibody) domains and chemical conjugation moieties.
+This works best when specifying interactions between identical domains, such as X/X in the case of protein multimers and L/L where pairs of linkers are joined by disulfide bonds.
+This could be improved by allowing better rendering when linking two non-identical domains, e.g., X/L pairings, which are possible to specify in AbML.

-While we support non-random, site-specific ADC drug conjugation sites in AbML, these are not currently rendered or supported in abYdraw and we foresee the need to support associated features including spacers and specific payloads..
+While we support drug conjugation (random or site-specific) in AbML, these are not currently rendered or supported in abYdraw and we foresee the need to support associated features, including spacers and specific payloads.20

-Further developments to promote its use include adding a command-line interface that would allow it to be used for automatically rendering AbML strings without use of the graphical user interface.
-This would be useful, for example, in the context of generating images on the fly in web pages.
+We have recently added a command-line interface that allows abYdraw to be used for automatically rendering AbML strings without use of the graphical user interface.
+This will be useful, for example, in the context of generating images on the fly in web pages.
 In future, porting abYdraw to JavaScript would allow the full graphical user interface to be used via a web page with no need to install software locally.

 To conclude, our annotation language AbML is a new descriptor language for MsAb formats and its ability to annotate all existing MsAb formats has been demonstrated.
-We expect this language and its corresponding tool abYdraw to become useful in the development of future MsAb drugs, allowing for standardisation of MsAb description as part of ushering in a new era of MsAb drug development.
-Improved descriptions of their formats will demonstrate the most popular formats and those which are most likely to work as drugs, therefore prompting greater development in the multi-specific antibody-based drug field.
+We expect this language and its corresponding tool abYdraw to become useful in the development of future MsAb drugs, allowing for standardization of MsAb description as part of ushering in a new era of MsAb drug development.
+Improved descriptions of their formats will demonstrate the most popular formats and potentially those that are likely to work as drugs, therefore prompting greater development in the multi-specific antibody-based drug field.

-4 Materials and Methods
+Materials and Methods

-4.1 Development of Antibody Markup Language (AbML)
+Development of Antibody Markup Language (AbML)